 1. World Boxing Association

-WBA has been founded in 1992 in the United State and it is the oldest and one of the most important organizations in the boxing championship.
+WBA has been founded in 1992 in the United States and it is the oldest and one of the most important organizations in the boxing championship.
 But WBA has been struck into controversy due to charges of corruption and fraud.

 In 1982 one of the promoters claimed that WBA gives false ranking to boxers by taking money.
-Thus participants start losing trust and faith in association and new sanctioning bodies start emerging.
+Thus participants start losing trust and faith in the association and new sanctioning bodies start emerging.

 2. World Boxing Council